 The first line states that the file is in Dimacs CNF form with 40 variables and 70 clauses.
 Each clause is implicitly a disjunction, one clause per line.
-The first clause is an encoding of $p1 \ p21$.
+The last clause listed is an encoding of "p1 / "p29.
 The trailing 0 is a sentinel and ends every clause.
 Negated literals are represented by negative numbers.
 There are 70 lines in all.
 We can solve the problem by calling MiniSat from a shell command line.
 Entering the correct directory we call MiniSat with parameters to point it to the input and name a file where the output should be stored.
 MiniSat writes some information to the standard output.
 A short listing follows.
 I typed the commands following the prompt (\$), the rest was produced by MiniSat.

-\$ cd /cygdrive/d/work/sheard/Courses/Logic/dev
+\$ cd /cygdrive/d/work/sheard/Courses/LogicAndProgLang/web/hw/FiniteSets